-Number of Class A Shares Beneficially Approximate Percentage of Issued and Outstanding Ordinary Shares

-Name and Address of Beneficial Owner (1) Owned (2) Before Offering After Offering

-Silver Spike Sponsor, LLC 7,187,500 (3) 100% 20%

-Scott Gordon

-William Healy

-Gregory Gentile

-Mohammed Grimeh

-Orrin Devinsky

-Richard Goldman

-Kenneth Landis

-All directors, director nominees and officers as a group (seven individuals)
+Approximate Percentage of Issued and Outstanding Ordinary Shares Name and Address of Beneficial Owner(1) Number of Class A Shares Beneficially Owned(2) Before Offering After Offering Silver Spike Sponsor, LLC 7,187,500(3) 100% 20% Scott Gordon 7,187,500(3) 100% 20% William Healy - - - Greg Gentile - - - Mohammed Grimeh - - - All directors, director nominees and officers as a group (individuals) 7,187,500 100.0% 20.0%

-- Less than one percent. - (1) Unless otherwise noted, the business address of each of the following entities or individuals is 1114 6th Ave, 41st Floor, New York, New York, 10036, United States of America. - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
-Such shares will automatically convert into Class A ordinary shares on the first business day following our initial business combination on a one-for-one basis, subject to adjustment as described below adjacent to the caption "Description of Securities-Founder Shares." - (3) Our executive officers are the four managers of our sponsor's board of managers.
-Any action by our sponsor with respect to our company or the founders shares, including voting and dispositive decisions, requires a majority vote of the managers of the board of managers.
-Under the so-called "rule of three," because voting and dispositive decisions are made by a majority of our sponsor's managers, none of the managers of our sponsor is deemed to be a beneficial owner of our sponsor's securities, even those in which he holds a pecuniary interest.
-Accordingly, none of our executive officers is deemed to have or share beneficial ownership of the founders shares held by our sponsor.
+Less than one percent.

+- (1) Unless otherwise noted, the business address of each of the following entities or individuals is 1114 6th Ave, 41st Floor, New York, New York, 10036, United States of America. - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
+Such shares will automatically convert into Class A ordinary shares on the first business day following our initial business combination on a one-for-one basis, subject to adjustment as described below adjacent to the caption "Description of Securities-Founder Shares." - (3) Represents founder shares held by our sponsor.
+Scott Gordon, Mohammed Grimeh, William Healy and Gregory Gentile hold %, %, % and % of the equity interests in Silver Spike Sponsor, LLC.
+Scott Gordon is a manager of our sponsor.
+Accordingly, all of the shares held by our sponsor may be deemed to be beneficially held by Scott Gordon.
+Scott Gordon disclaims beneficial ownership of the ordinary shares held by our sponsor except to the extent of his pecuniary interest therein.

 Immediately after this offering, our initial shareholders will beneficially own 20.0% of the then issued and outstanding ordinary shares (assuming our initial shareholders do not purchase any other units in this offering).
 Prior to our initial business combination, only holders of our founder shares will have the right to vote on the election of directors, and holders of a majority of our founder shares may remove a member of the board of directors for any reason.
 In addition, because of their ownership block, our initial shareholders may be able to effectively influence the outcome of all other matters requiring approval by our shareholders, including amendments to our amended and restated memorandum and articles of association and approval of significant corporate transactions.
+If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our founder shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.